The Science & Details

 What do I need to know about a trout's eye sight?

-How do I get close enough to make a good cast?
+How do I get close enough to make a good accurate cast?

-How do I known which fly to use?
+How do I known which fly to use and when to use it?